Secure your Operational Backbone - be proactive

 Last week Lincolnshire council also paid the ransom to unlock their data http://www.theregister.co.uk/2016/02/01/lincolnshire_council_ransom_a_whopping_350/

-If you pay up – one would take into account both the cash out lay (hard costs) to remedy this situation and then calculate the soft costs associated there to, you would be extremely surprised at the costs involved.
-Soft coats should include loss of operational activities, employee decline of efficiency, turning business down, redirecting business to competitors, the cost of reacquiring lost business.
-Even if you pay up, there is no guarantee, that your data lock will be released, or you wont get hijacked again.
+If you pay up - one would take into account both the cash outlay (hard costs) to remedy this situation and then calculate the soft costs associated there too, you would be extremely surprised at the costs involved.
+Soft coats should include loss of operational activities, employee decline of efficiency, turning business down, redirecting business to competitors, and the cost of reacquiring lost business.
+Even if you pay up, there is no guarantee, that your data lock will be released, or you won't get hijacked again.

-If you don’t give into hostage takers – one would have to consider similar cost as detailed above, with the additional cost of recreating lost data, and time – that’s something no one can ever replenish.
-Also consider how long it will take you to be fully operational again…..
+If you don’t give in to hostage takers – one would have to consider similar costs as detailed above, with the additional cost of recreating lost data, and time – that’s something no one can ever replenish.
+Also, consider how long it will take you to be fully operational again…..
 Do you have enough cash to weather the storm?

 In both instances, there is a lot of aggravation and stress, which is truly unquantifiable.